 Like all things in cycling, when it comes to getting the lightest possible helmet you have to spend more - often lots more.

-In theory it should be easy to make a very lightweight cycling helmet, after all most are essentially just a large chunk of expanded polystyrene will holes cut through it.
-However, the problem is that while it is very good material for absorbing impacts it has a tendency to also split when hit hard.
-It is for this reason that modern helmets have an in-moulded, hard plastic shell, and straps that run through the helmet’s interior to hold it all together and this is where the weight starts to get added.
+In theory it should be easy to make a very lightweight cycling helmet - after all, most are essentially just a large chunk of expanded polystyrene (EPS) with holes cut through it.
+However, while the EPS is a very good material for absorbing impacts, it has a tendency to also split when hit hard - for this reason, modern helmets have an in-moulded, hard plastic shell, and straps that run through the helmet’s interior to hold it all together and this is where the weight starts to get added.

-) is a good example of that.
-While it shares many of the features of Lazer's top-end helmets, it's carrying a little extra weight at 234g, so, in reality, the difference is less than the weight of the eggs.
-Of course, you don't want to feel like your helmet is made of lead, but once you reach a certain weight and price, Unless you want bragging rights there are significantly more important aspects of helmet design to worry about than weight.
+The £49.99 Lazer Tonic (claimed weight 230g) is a good example of that.
+It carries just a five gram weight penalty over the £149.99 Z1 helmet (225g).
+In real world terms, that's a difference of roughly one carbon headset spacer.
+Of course, you don't want to feel like your helmet is made of lead, but once you reach a certain weight and price, unless you want bragging rights there are significantly more important aspects of helmet design to worry about than weight.